developerSid/KubernetesKluster/Provision/README.md

 ### longer more detailed way
-1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -u vagrant --tags=bootstrap` to configure the cluster with a uniform set of tools for system administration and other tasks
+1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -u vagrant --tags=bootstrap` to configure the cluster with a uniform set of tools for system administration and other tasks.
+If there is something that needs to be on every system in the cluster add it to the list in this role.
 1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -u vagrant --tags=etcd` to install etcd
    1. prompts triggered by the `ansible-playbook` command
       1. ssh password: `vagrant`